-- Get a Veterans’ Preference letter from eBenefits.
+- Get a Veterans’ Preference letter from eBenefits

-- Apply for VA Education and Career Counseling benefits.
+- Apply for VA Education and Career Counseling benefits

-- If seeking employment, begin applying and interviewing for positions.
+- If seeking employment, begin applying and interviewing for positions

-- Finalize relocation appointments and review your household goods benefits.
+- Finalize relocation appointments and review your household goods benefits

-- Contact Military OneSource for free resources available during the first year after your transition.
+- Contact Military OneSource for free resources available during the first year after your transition

-The type of discharge you receive determines which services you qualify for during military separation and transition.
-Use your statement of benefits to be sure you are heading in the right direction.
-It will list the benefits and services you are qualified for to make planning ahead easier.
-If qualified, the Veterans Affairs benefits available to you include disability compensation, home loan eligibility, Post 9/11 GI Bill eligibility and more.
+The type of discharge you receive will determine which services you qualify for during military separation and transition.
+Review your statement of benefits to be sure you are heading in the right direction and understand the coverages you will receive post-separation.

+This document will list the benefits and services you are qualified for to make planning ahead easier.
+If qualified, the Veterans Affairs benefits available to you include disability compensation, home loan eligibility, Post 9/11 GI Bill eligibility and more!

 - Military experience and training